 To add support for a new disk array

-vrtsdato a Solaris system using a vendor-supplied package on a mounted CD-ROM:
+vrtsdato a Linux system using a vendor-supplied package on a mounted CD-ROM:

 The new disk array does not need to be already connected to the system when the package is installed.
-If any of the disks in the new disk array are subsequently connected, and if
+If any of the disks in the new disk array are subsequently connected, and VxVM is running, run the

-vxconfigd immediately invokes the Device Discovery function and includes the new disks in the VxVM device list.
+enable command to invoke the Device Discovery function and include the new disks in the VxVM device list.